Amsterdam/amsterdam-app-frontend/README.md

 - Clone the repository
   - from Azure: `git clone git@ssh.dev.azure.com:v3/CloudCompetenceCenter/Amsterdam-App/Amsterdam-App amsterdam-app-frontend`
-  - or from GitHub: `git clone git@github.com:Amsterdam/amsterdam-app-frontend.git`
+  - or from GitHub: `git clone git@github.com:Amsterdam/amsterdam-app-frontend.git` (please check if it is up to date)
 - Set Node version
   - Install the used node version:
     - Linux/MacOS: `nvm install`